 The parties suing USDA to stop horse slaughter before it can start up again in the U.S. agree with the government on one thing: they, too, want to get the court case they brought over as quickly as possible.
 Bruce A. Wagman, attorney for the plaintiffs, has filed a motion with the U.S. District Court in New Mexico supporting the government’s request for an expedited hearing and briefing on the merits.

-Wagman, who represents the Humane Society of the U.S. and several other animal welfare and horse rescue groups, has suggested a schedule that could put the issue in the hands of Federal District Court Judge M. Christina Armijo by Oct.
+Wagman, who represents the Humane Society of the United States, Front Range Equine Rescue, Horses For Life Foundation and others in the federal lawsuit, has suggested a schedule that could put the issue in the hands of Federal District Court Judge M. Christina Armijo by Oct.
 10. New Mexico Attorney General Gary K. King joined in Wagman’s motion, which was filed Tuesday.